+first three years following a pastor's ordination.
+In p ast years this amount has been \$200.
 Enter the allowance here.

-J. \$\\\\ Continuing\Education

-K - Book/Periodical Expenses (Optional)

-Your congregation may choose to provide an allowance for the purchase of, or subscription to, books and periodicals, enabling the pastor to keep abreast of developments in his/her profession.

-Enter the amount of the Book/Periodical Expenses here.

-K. \$\\\\\ Book/Periodical Expenses

-L - Assembly/Conference Expenses

-Your pastor's attendance at official assemblies and conferences is a professional expense.
-Attendance at the assembly of the synod is expected; and all expenses for registration, lodging, and meals should be paid by the congregation or agency.
-Attendance at conferences should also be supported by the congregation or agency by payment of registration fees and other expenses.
-Discuss with your pastor his/her anticipated expenses in connection with assemblies and conferences in the coming year.
+J. \$ Continuing_Education K - Book/Periodical Expenses (Optional) Your congregation may choose to provide an allow books and periodicals, enabling the pastor to keep a Enter the amount of Book/Periodical Expenses here.
+K. \$ Book/Periodical Expenses L - Assembly/Conference Expenses Your pastor's attendance at official assemblies a Attendance at the assembly of the synod is expecte and meals should be paid by the congregation or ag be supported by the congregation or agency by pays Discuss with your pastor any anticipated expenses in ed; and all expenses for registration, lodging, ency.
+Attendance at conferences should also ment of registration fees and other expenses.

-Enter the amount of the allowance for assemblies and conference expenses here.
+in the coming year.